nghttp2/nghttp2/README.rst

 ``inflatehd``.

-With ``-d`` option, the extra ``header_table`` key is added and its associated value includes the state of dyanmic header table after the corresponding header set was processed.
+With ``-d`` option, the extra ``header_table`` key is added and its associated value includes the state of dynamic header table after the corresponding header set was processed.
 The format is the same as ``deflatehd``.